ARundle01/lift-algo-sim/README.md

 Simulation of two different Lift Algorithms.

 ## What is this project?
 This repository contains the code for one of my University projects.
 This project was for the Data Structures and Algorithms module and concerned the simulation of lifts (elevators).
+For a video example see [this video](https://www.youtube.com/watch?v=izZGlbalQ30)

 ### The Naïve Lift
 The original specification required a basic (sometimes referred to as Naïve) lift system wherein the lift has a set capacity of six people and could only move up or down.
 This lift could only change directions when it had reached the top or bottom floor; this is an attempt to model original mechanical lifts.